RhinoDevel/EmpControl/README.md

 # EmpControl
-Log your workday and tasks done.
+Logs your workday and tasks done for your clients.

 Log your workday: